CodePushGo/website/src/content/blog/en/ultimate-guide-to-capacitor-ota-updates.md

 ### Project Setup Steps

-To integrate OTA updates into your Capacitor project, you'll need to ensure everything is set up correctly.
+To integrate OTA updates into your React Native project, you'll need to ensure everything is set up correctly.
 Based on insights from 750 production apps, here's a reliable process to follow:

 | Step | Action | Purpose |
 | --- | --- | --- |